ralph-dev-ops/Ralph_Challenge/README.md

 # Infrastructure

-I chose to use AWS Elastic Beanstalk for the task at hand as it provides everything needed to host a single page application with minimal effort.
+I chose to use AWS Elastic Beanstalk for the task at hand as it provides everything needed to host a static web application with minimal effort.

 I initially was going to use cloud formation to for Elastic Beanstalk, but was able to leverage the AWS CLI commands for Elastic Beanstalk. https://github.com/aws/aws-elastic-beanstalk-cli-setup